AntonelliLab/supersmartR-workshop/package_introductions/README.md

 # Package introductions

-Little tutorials to get started with each of the packages.
+Introductions to get started with each of the packages.

+Each subdirectory contains an explanation of the package with code snippets.

+Additionally, there is a challenge for each package with the answer to the challenge found at `challlenge_answer.R`